CodeNow/charon/README.md

 ;; MSG SIZE  rcvd: 28
 ```

-Charon will **never** attempt to resolve domain names that do not map to internal containers.
-It literally filters all domains that do not match the appropriate pattern before performing a query.
-If no names were able to be mapped, a warning will be output in the server logs, like so:
+It is important to note that charon will **never** attempt to resolve domain names that do not map to internal containers.
+It literally filters all domains that do not match the appropriate pattern before attempting to resolve names.
+If the server is not provided with a single name to be resolved, the server will bypass any resolution attempts, and output a warning in the logs:

-Finally, Charon only supports the resolution of `A` records.
-Other types of records do not make sense in the context of container ip resolution.
-This means charon will ignore question types when resolving names.
-If in the future we require support for other types of records (e.g. `CNAME`) this will change.

 ```
 charon:query:warning No internal container domain names given, skipping.
 ```

+Finally, Charon only supports the resolution of `A` records, since other types of records do not make sense in the context of container-to-container ip resolution.
+This means charon will ignore question types when resolving names.
+If in the future we may require support for other types of records (e.g. `CNAME`).

 ### Testing & Linting
 Before pushing changes to master make sure the source lints and tests appropriately: